New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- In seven games at home this year, New Orleans has hit the over three times.
+- This year, in seven home games, New Orleans has hit the over three times.

-- Carolina is 3-4 against the spread, and 3-4 overall, away from home.
+- Away from home, Carolina is 3-4 against the spread, and 3-4 overall.

-- The Panthers are unbeaten ATS (1-0) as 6.5-point underdogs or more away from home.
+- The Panthers are unbeaten ATS (1-0) away from home as 6.5-point underdogs or more.

 Powered by Data Skrive.